dhrmn1103/IFB452-Group-33/README.md

     emit DeathVerified(willId, msg.sender, deathCertHash);
 }

-2. ValidateAndExecuteWill.sol
+2. VALIDATEANDEXECUTEWILL.SOL

-This contract connects to a WillCreation contract and enables execution of the will only after the death has been verified and certain conditions (like age) are met.
+Handles conditional execution of wills after verification.

-Key Features:
+Features:
-- submitDeathCertificate: Similar to the validation step but used in coordination with another contract interface.
+- submitDeathCertificate: Validates death status of testator.
-- executeWill: Executes the will by confirming the will is valid, verified, and not already executed.
+- executeWill: Executes will if all checks pass.
-- executed: Tracks whether each will has already been executed.
+- executed: Tracks if a will has already been executed.

-Code Summary:
+Example Function:

 function executeWill(uint willId) external {
     IWillCreation.Will memory will = willContract.getWillById(willId);